-WWE Rumors: Superstar Injured During Title Win At ‘Money In The Bank.’
-Match Cut Short
+WWE Rumors: Superstar Injured During Title Win At ‘Money In The Bank,’ Match Cut Short

 At Sunday night’s Money In The Bank, there were a number of big surprises which made fans happy, made them angry, and outright shocked them.
-One match that was expected to be much better than the last two time the superstars met was the WWE United States Championship Match.
+One match that was expected to be much better than the last two times the superstars met was the WWE United States Championship Match.
 Unfortunately, some blood caused the match to end early and the brand new champion ended up with an injury.

 At WrestleMania 35, Samoa Joe pretty much squashed Rey Mysterio in a match for the U.S. Title, but that was due in large part to Rey’s injury.
 Mysterio had been dealing with some injuries for a few weeks and he simply wasn’t able to have a long match.